 A. Introduction and background

 382. The overarching assumption of this chapter is the challenge of mitigating the environmental impact of nitrogen (N) use while keeping its benefits for production of crops and livestock.
-This requires the implementation of measures at the landscape scale that facilitate removal of reactive N (Nr) from water and air, thereby preventing N cascading along hydrological and atmospheric pathways.
+This requires the implementation of measures at the landscape scale that facilitate removal of reactive nitrogen (Nr) from water and air, thereby preventing N cascading along hydrological and atmospheric pathways.

 383. This chapter reviews a range of land-use and landscape management practices, and how they can contribute to a more sustainable use of N for agricultural production, while mitigating the negative effects of reactive Nr in the environment.
 Key elements are summarized to provide guidance on integrated sustainable nitrogen management, taking into account air, water and climate co-benefits.